Welcome to the East Sussex Junior Badminton Academy

 ESJBA respond annually, both pro-actively and re-actively by meeting the fluctuating demands such as, numbers, ages and locations of young players within East Sussex.

-The object of the Association is to encourage the development of badminton in East Sussex, and managing of its Squads.
+The object of the Academy is to encourage the development of badminton in East Sussex, and managing of its Squads.
 We also aim to support progression in badminton and ultimately this often means a player improving sufficiently to be selected for the Sussex County squads.
 Each year many of our players go on to achieve this next step and some decide to continue training with both ourselves and Sussex.
 We are there to provide the additional training with professional coaching for those players that require more experience and knowledge of the sport to pursue their ambitions.

 56 youngsters, parents and all our coaches enjoyed three hours of games at our Annual Christmas Fun Day.
 Again, held in Heathfield and matches arranged by our Eastbourne coach, Martin Bilton.
 Parents and youngsters were paired up in four groups to play against each other.
 There were some very competitive parents who clearly dispelled the myth that ‘it is not always about winning’!